12 Jul GCPs v. PPK/RTK: Which is Best to Receive Fast and Accurate Data?

 Let’s analyze this more:

-Secondly, a survey drone with PPK can refer to previous and future data relative to the current flight, which creates greater dependability.
+Secondly, a with PPK drone can refer to previous and future data relative to the current flight, which creates greater dependability.
 Having this ability ensures the drone is always on track with the flight.

 Think of it like this: